What Is Data Transformation? Uses of Data Transformation in Analytics

 - Translation and mapping:

 Translation and mapping are part of the basic steps of data transformation.
-Data translation is a process of converting big amounts of data from one format to a preferred one when the same is transferred from one system to another.
+Data translation is a process of converting big amounts of data from one format to a preferred one when it is transferred from one system to another.
 At the same time, data mapping is all about finding matching fields between two distinct data models.

 - Filtering, aggregation, and summarization: